-The mission of COA is to enhance the well-being of older adults through interdisciplinary and collaborative efforts in research as well as educational programs and service to the community.
-The Center is a research center focussed on applied, translational, and community engaged research with attention on the diverse populations of Hawaiʻi and the Asia Pacific region.
+The mission of UH Center on Aging (COA) is to enhance the well-being of older adults through interdisciplinary and collaborative efforts in research as well as educational programs and service to the community.
+The Center is a research center focused on applied, translational, and community-engaged research with attention on the diverse populations of Hawaiʻi and the Asia Pacific region.